orchidhq/Orchid/OrchidCore/src/orchidDocs/resources/wiki/userManual/building-blocks/components.md

 Most pages include a Component that represents the intrinsic content of that Page.
 For example, a Blog post comes from a single source file and produces a single Page whose "content" is simply the text content of that file.
 This component is added to Pages by default, unless the Generator or Page says otherwise.
+If you specify custom components to use on a Page and want to include the Page content, make sure to add the "pageContent" component.

 When rendering Page Content, it is common for the pages produced by different Generators to have different requirements in rendering.
 For example, a Page produces by the OrchidPages may want to show a list of tags and its author, while a